simohnf/sjf_DummyPlugin/README.md

 Simple dummy juce project for use when creating plugins.

-Currently demonstrates an oversampled audio chain containing:
+Currently demonstrates an audio chain containing:

 - A dynamic processing chain with:
     - Delay with modulation, saturation, filtering
     - Reverb
     - Waveshaper
     - 2 * Filter
+    - Optional oversampling over entire chain
 - Limiter